jeremyong/klein/README.md

 - Provide a fallback for SSE2 in case SSE4.1 isn't available
 - Sandwich operator for lines
-- Exterior product
+- Regressive product
-- Norms
+- Symmetric inner product